 - Dataflow: This extension to Jupyter Notebooks answers the question, "how can a notebook be structured so rewriting isn't necessary?" and "how can cells in a notebook be linked more robustly?"
 Their solution was to make cell IDs persistent, similarly to UUIDs.
 This allows users to powerfully reference previous outputs.
 You see the slides from SciPy here.

-- The Journal of Open Source Software: Ok, I didn't just learn about JOSS (I have a paper there!) but it's still one of my favourite things.
+- The Journal of Open Source Software: Ok, I didn't just learn about JOSS (I have a paper there!) but it's still one of my favorite things.
 It's an open source journal for software.
 Developers just have to write a short essay (2 paragraph markdown file with some references and an image) and have their code available for review on GitHub.
-The reviews look at the source code, and test it out before acceptance.
+The reviewers look at the source code and test it out before acceptance.
 From their website: "The Journal of Open Source Software (JOSS) is an academic journal with a formal peer review process that is designed to improve the quality of the software submitted."
 It's a great way for developers in academia to get their work reviewed, and get credit for their excellent software.

 - Elegant SciPy book: Written by Juan Nunez-Iglesias (@jni), Harriet Dashnow (@hdashnow), and Stéfan van der Walt (@stefanv), and published by O'Reilly Media, this fully free and open book focuses on the foundations of scientific python.
 You can download the book from the GitHub repository as Markdown or an executable Jupyter Notebook.
 Great work done on opening the book in a machine readable and executable format!!